 I worked with people with mental health issues for 8 years Mind in Camden and Islington – I did advocacy for people with mental health issues.
 The inequalities in the mental health system deeply informed my awareness of social injustice and power dynamics of mad vs sane

 I got into yoga big time from mid twenties to early forties.
 This led to the study of massage, shiatsu for 3 years, chiropractic for 5 years and craniosacral therapy 2 years.
-I shifted in late twenties to being a full time body worker.
+I shifted in my late twenties to being a full time body worker.
 There has been a continued fascination on the link between mind and body.

 I work hard these days to base all my interventions in science based models.
 I am a die-hard materialist, Darwinian, atheist, and love embodied cognition and complexity as a philosophical approaches.
 There is not much room for lazy, fluffy thinking when working with trauma and persistent pain.
 I am deeply influenced by the trauma models of Bessel van der Kolk and Peter Levine and biopsychosocial model of pain.
 I am a big reader and have done a lot of short courses and have a long clinical practice on embodied approaches to healing pain, anxiety and trauma.

 I cut my teeth as a teacher and trainer in the world of craniosacral therapy.
 I am now senior international teacher in that world.
-Together with a colleague, Ged Sumner, I wrote a successful book (Cranial Intelligence, 2010) and set up www.bodyintelligence.com – we now offer 2 years courses in over 30 cities around the world now.
+Together with a colleague, Ged Sumner, I wrote a successful book (Cranial Intelligence, 2010) and co set up www.bodyintelligence.com – we now offer 2 year courses in over 30 cities around the world now.
 Very cool.